 The most important reason you should keep mice out of your bed is for health reasons.
 Mice are known to carry a variety of diseases that can be easily transmitted to humans through contact with their fur or waste products.

-The most common diseases in mice include hantavirus pulmonary syndrome, salmonellosis, and leptospirosis.
+The most common diseases in mice include Hantavirus pulmonary syndrome, Rat-Bite Fever, and Leptospirosis.
 These diseases can cause serious illness or even death in some cases, so it’s important to avoid contact with them.

 In addition to the diseases they transmit, mice can also be a source of allergies for some people.
 If you or someone in your family is allergic to mouse dander, it can cause a range of symptoms, including sneezing, coughing, and watery eyes.
 In severe cases, it can even trigger an asthma attack.